 USA Visitor Visa is a non-immigrant US visa issued to people entering America temporarily for business (B-1), or for pleasure/medical treatment (B-2).
 These are generally issued for a period of six months, but an additional maximum extension of 6 months can be granted based on the USCIS approval.

-If you want to extend your I-94 date or extend US visa stay in the United States, you must file a request with U.S. Citizenship and Immigration Services (USCIS) on the Form I-539, Application to Extend/Change Non-immigrant Status before your authorized stay expires.
+If you want to extend your I-94 date or extend US visitor visa stay in the United States, you must file a request with U.S. Citizenship and Immigration Services (USCIS) on the Form I-539, Application to Extend/Change Non-immigrant Status before your authorized stay expires.
 If you remain in the United States longer than authorized, you may be barred from returning and/or you may be removed (deported) from the United States.
-Check the date in the lower right-hand corner of your Form I-94, Arrival-Departure Record, to determine the date your authorized stay expires.
+Check for the dates online to determine when your authorized stay expires.
 USCIS recommends that you apply to extend your stay at least 45 days before your authorized stay expires.

 You may apply to extend your stay if:

 - You have a valid legitimate reason to request for visa extension, under the visa category.

 - You were lawfully admitted into the United States with a non-immigrant visa

 - Your non-immigrant US visa status remained valid